Guilded-NET/Guilded-NET.github.io/references/GuildedBotClient.ConnectAsync(string).md

 ### Remarks

-Creates a new connection to Guilded using argument [auth](GuildedBotClient.ConnectAsync(string).md#Guilded.GuildedBotClient.ConnectAsync(string).auth 'Guilded.GuildedBotClient.ConnectAsync(string).auth').
-This does not use [AuthToken](GuildedBotClient.AuthToken.md 'Guilded.GuildedBotClient.AuthToken').
+Creates a new connection to Guilded using argument [auth](GuildedBotClient.ConnectAsync(string)#Guilded.GuildedBotClient.ConnectAsync(string).auth 'Guilded.GuildedBotClient.ConnectAsync(string).auth').
+This does not use [AuthToken](GuildedBotClient.AuthToken 'Guilded.GuildedBotClient.AuthToken').

-To disconnect from Guilded, use [DisconnectAsync()](AbstractGuildedClient.DisconnectAsync().md 'Guilded.AbstractGuildedClient.DisconnectAsync()')
+To disconnect from Guilded, use [DisconnectAsync()](AbstractGuildedClient.DisconnectAsync() 'Guilded.AbstractGuildedClient.DisconnectAsync()')
 #### Parameters

 <a name='Guilded.GuildedBotClient.ConnectAsync(string).auth'></a>